matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 Given the above list of events, only `ev1` would be a valid target for an `m.thread` relation event.

-Invalid thread relations should be rejected with an HTTP `400` status code and a `M_UNKNOWN` error code.
+Servers should reject attempts to send events with invalid thread relations via the Client-Server API with an HTTP `400` status code and a `M_UNKNOWN` error code.
-Events received through federations should be always be accepted without checking the validity of the relations as it would break the extensibility of this proposal in a future MSC.
+Events received over federation should always be accepted without checking the validity of the relations as it would break the extensibility of this proposal in a future MSC.

 This means that events with invalid thread relations can make their way into the network, either due by malicious activity or buggy implementation.
-If a client receives such events, they should hide them as soon as it can determine for certain that the associated event is not a valid target.
+If a client receives such events, they should hide them as soon as they can determine for certain that the associated event is not a valid target.

 ### Client considerations

 #### Sending `m.thread` before fully implementing threads

-Clients that do not support threads yet should include a `m.thread` relation to the event body if a user is replying to an event that has an `m.thread` relation type
+Clients that do not support threads yet should include a `m.thread` relation in the event body if a user is replying to an event that has an `m.thread` relation type.

 This is done so that clients that support threads can render the event in the most relevant context.